anvbackman/Programvaruteknik-DT181G/Laboration_2/README.md

 The resource pool then updates the GUI with the new color of the circle.

 ### Manager
-The Manager is constructed with references to the resource pool and also takes the labels for the producers and consumers as arguments which are used to update the GUI.
+The Manager is constructed with the resource pool and the labels for the producers and consumers as parameters which are used to update the GUI.
 The Manager implements the ActionListener interface and contains a method that is called when the Timer is triggered That will trigger the add and remove methods for producers and consumers and update the GUI.
 The manager utilizes Deques to store the producers and consumers and use them to add and remove producers and consumers at specified intervals using a Timer.
 The producer and consumer threads are started when at the same time as they are added to the Deques and stopped when they are removed.
 ```
 private void decreaseProducers() {
-        // If list is not empty when called, producers are stopped and removed.
         if (!activeProducers.isEmpty()) {
             activeProducers.getLast().stop();
             activeProducers.removeLast();